VA Disability For Tinnitus? – VA Claim Consulting

-The definition of tinnitus is the perception of ringing, hissing, or other sounds in the ears or head.
-Especially when no other sounds are present.
+The definition of tinnitus is the perception of hissing, popping, or ringing in the ears or head when no other audible sounds are present.
 For some people, tinnitus is merely an annoyance.
 For others, it is much more troublesome.

-Tinnitus is the most filed disability amongst Veterans.
+Tinnitus is the most filed disability for veterans benefits.
 This condition affects at least one in every ten American adults.
-If you have ringing in your ears, read on.

 What to do About Tinnitus?